<< Previous Plant | Next Plant >>

 Native Wetland Plants

-This rhizomatous perennial grass grows from 2-4' tall.
-The leaves a very rough minutely toothed edge that makes it unpalatable to many herbivore mammals.
-The inflorescence is a somewhat loose, open array of hair like branches bearing single rows of small spikelets.
-Habitats include marshes, sandy areas, gravel seeps, swamps, prairie type swales, low-lying areas along rivers and ponds, and storm water drainage ditches including degraded wetlands.
+Leersia oryzoides, Rice cut grass, is a rhizomatous perennial grass growing from 2-4' tall.
+The leaves of Rice cut grass form a very rough minutely toothed edge that makes it unpalatable to many herbivore mammals.
+The inflorescence of Rice cut grass is a somewhat loose, open array of hair like branches bearing single rows of small spikelets.
+Habitats include marshes, sandy areas, gravel seeps, swamps, prairie type swales, low-lying areas along rivers and ponds, and stormwater drainage ditches including degraded wetlands.
 Seeds provide excellent food source for waterfowl.

 Bloom Color